Our experts' advice to prepare you for carpet installation.

 Getting Ready for Your Carpet Installation

 Preparation is important for a successful hardwood flooring installation.
-You should consult with your Webb Carpet Company flooring specialist for full instructions, but there are steps you can take to help the process go smoothly.
+You should consult with your Staff Carpet flooring specialist for full instructions, but there are steps you can take to help the process go smoothly.